 Deer Dear Island of Menjangan

-Menjangang is also known as Deer Island and located around 70 kilometers west of Lovina.
-Since it’s part of the Bali Barat National Park, its bordered by mangroves and beautiful beaches.
+Menjangang is also known as Deer Island and is located around 70 kilometers west of Lovina.
+Since it’s part of the Bali Barat National Park, it’s bordered by mangroves and beautiful beaches.

 The weak sea current and the rich fish occurrence make it perfect for diving and snorkeling.
 Just put on your mask and hop into the water.
 While you’re effortlessly floating along the coast, you see an amazing number of the most beautiful fishes.

 Once you’re done observing Nemo and his buddies, you can actually visit three Hindu temples right on the island.